risk-first/website/menagerie/Agency-Risk.md

 It seems strange that humans are over-confident.
 You would have thought that evolution would drive out this trait but apparently it's not so:

-> "Now, new computer simulations show that a false sense of optimism, whether when deciding to go to war or investing in a new stock, can often improve your chances of winning." - [Evolution of Narcissism, _National Geographic_](https://news.nationalgeographic.com/news/2011/09/110914-optimism-narcissism-overconfidence-hubris-evolution-science-nature/).
+> "Now, new computer simulations show that a false sense of optimism, whether when deciding to go to war or investing in a new stock, can often improve your chances of winning." - [Evolution of Narcissism, _National Geographic_](https://news.nationalgeographic.com/news/2011/09/110914-optimism-narcissism-overconfidence-hubris-evolution-science-nature/)

 In any case, humans have lots of self-destructive tendencies that _haven't_ been evolved away, and we get by.

 Development is a craft, and ideally, we'd like developers to take pride in their work.
 Too little pride means lack of care, but too much pride is _hubris_, and the belief that you are better than you really are.
 Who does hubris benefit?
 Certainly not the team, and not the goal.

 Although over-confidence might be a useful trait when bargaining with other humans, the thesis of everything so far is that [Meeting Reality](Meet-Reality) will punish your over-confidence again and again.

+Perhaps it's a little unfair to draw out one human characteristic for attention.
+After all, we are [riddled with biases](https://en.wikipedia.org/wiki/List_of_cognitive_biases).
+There is probably an interesting article to be written about the effects of different biases on the software development and project management processes.

+This task is left as an exercise for the reader.